This site requires a more recent version of Adobe Flash Player to function properly.

 This division is further divided into two business segments - Telecom and Digital Media.

-The Telecom segment makes information and communication products such as mobile phones and telecom equipment for 3G/4G networks.
-The digital media segment manufactures and sells digital televisions (TVs), netbooks, printers, air conditioners, refrigerators and others.
+The Telecom segment makes information and communication products such as smartphones and telecom equipment for 3G/4G networks.
+The digital media segment manufactures and sells televisions (TVs), air conditioners, refrigerators and other appliances.

-This division supplies components used in the above mentioned products to Samsung itself as well as other manufacturers.
+This division produces electronic components that are used by Samsung and are also sold to third parties.
 It comprises of two business segments - Semiconductors and Display Panels.
 Semiconductors include DRAM and NAND flash memory chips, system large scale integrated circuit (LSI) products, application processors and image sensors.
-Displays include liquid crystal display (LCD) displays used for TVs, monitors, notebooks, personal computers (PCs) and others.
+Displays include LCD displays and OLED displays used for TVs, notebooks, smartphones and other products.

 In our model, we divide Samsung's business into the four different business segments as shown in the Trefis visualization for Samsung's value.